ryangoree/gud-cli/.github/CONTRIBUTING.md

 ## Source Code Overview

-A brief overview of the clide-js repo.
+A brief overview of the gud-cli repo.

 ### Folder Organization